leomarqueslima/ccnahomelab/ccna_home_lab_setup.md

 ## 6. **Lessons Learned and Practical CCNA Applications**

 - VLAN trunking with switchports and subinterfaces
-- Interfacing router-on-a-stick model using non-routable switchports
+- Interfacing router-on-a-stick model using non-routable switchports and SVIs
 - DHCP and NAT configuration
 - Troubleshooting VLAN and SSID issues
 - Use of BVI interfaces in autonomous APs
 - Understanding dot1Q tagging and subinterfaces

-This project is a full application of CCNA fundamentals in a real-world home lab scenario.
+This project used many of the CCNA fundamentals in a real-world home lab scenario.
+It is still small and it will be further expanded.

 ---